qmat-geqs/qmat-geqs.github.io/index.md

 ### Amr Hussein
 > *Student in fundamental physics, Faculty of Physics and Engineering, University of Strasbourg.*

 Always eager to find geometrical meaning in physical theories, Amr raises useful new questions and interpretations.
+He's currently working on twistor theory.

 ### Maxence Pandini
 > *Student in fundamental physics and QMat member, Faculty of Physics and Engineering, University of Strasbourg.*